Albert0i/RedisDump/ScriptingWithLua.md

 ```
 Will output: '{"name":"iong_dev","status":"active"}' in `redis.log`

-Last but not least, to return a dictionary style table using RESP3, instead of using:
+Last but not least, to return a dictionary style table using RESP3, instead of using
 ```
     redis.setresp(3)
     return { name = "iong_dev", status = "active" }
 ```

 Which always gives `[]`, an empty array!
-You *should* use:
+You *should* use
 ```
     redis.setresp(3)
     return { map={ name = "iong_dev", status = "active" } }
 ```

-Which gives:
+Which gives
 ```
 [Object: null prototype] { name: 'iong_dev', status: 'active' }
 ```

-A javascript objct!
-Be sure to use the following command before calling the Lua script.
+A *real* javascript objct!
+Be sure to precede the script call with
 ```
 await redis.sendCommand(['HELLO', '3'])
 ```